gibbsly/luc/README.md

 ## Commands
 All commands here need to be run with the execution context of the mob/player you want to effect.

-Parameters are input by putting the desired values in a storage with the name of the function.

 ### `luc:air_update`
 **Description:** This tags an entity to receive an air update for 3 ticks.
 This is useful to force the client to visually update the motion of things like items or falling blocks that sometimes take a while to move after having motion applied to them.